TitanDaoChina/bigdata/BigdataFrameWork/Flink/Flink时间戳和水印.md

 * Punctuated Watermarks - AssignerWithPunctuatedWatermarks

 ```
-public interface AssignerWithPunctuatedWatermarks&lt;T&gt; extendsTimestampAssigner&lt;T&gt; {
+public interface AssignerWithPunctuatedWatermarks<T> extendsTimestampAssigner<T> {

 /**
 * Asks this implementation if it wants to emit a watermark.
 This method is called right after
 * the {@link #extractTimestamp(Object, long)} method.
 *
-* &lt;p&gt;The returned watermark will be emitted only if it is non-null and itsTimestamp
+* <p>The returned watermark will be emitted only if it is non-null and itsTimestamp
 * is larger than that of the previously emitted watermark (to preserve the contract of
 * ascending watermarks).
 If a null value is returned, or theTimestamp of the returned
 * watermark is smaller than that of the last emitted one, then no new watermark will
 * be generated.
 *
-* &lt;p&gt;For an example how to use this method, see the documentation of
+* <p>For an example how to use this method, see the documentation of
 * {@link AssignerWithPunctuatedWatermarks this class}.
 *
 * @return {@code Null}, if no watermark should be emitted, or the next watermark to emit.